collectiveaccess/ProvidenceDocs/_source/providence/user/Cookbook/cookbook_user_interface.rst

 **Problem**: You want certain users to log in as researchers with read-only capabilities.

-**Solution**: Navigate to Manage > Access Control > Access Roles > New Role.
+**Solution**: Navigate to **Manage > Access Control > Access Roles > New Role**.
 Set all relevant "Actions" to allow the user to view, but not edit, different tables.
 Then, create a login and password for your user under "User Logins," and make sure you click "Roles > Researcher" (or whatever you've named your read-only access role).
 Make sure that you have displays configured, because this is the only way that a read-only login will be able to view information (through the Summary screen).

 Disabling a User Login
 ----------------------

 **Problem**: A staff member has left your organization, and you want to deactivate their login without deleting all of their information for legacy purposes.

-**Solution**: Rather than deleting the login, go to Manage > Access Control > User logins, and navigate to the "User Class" drop-down.
+**Solution**: Rather than deleting the login, go to **Manage > Access Control > User logins**, and navigate to the "User Class" drop-down.
 Choose "deleted."

 Adding or Removing Elements from an Editor UI Doesn't "Stick"
 -------------------------------------------------------------